ginn5lc/bga.twentyfourseven/README.md

 - Standardize all the ids, classes, etc so there is no concern about namespace collisions (i.e., prefix everything with tf7_)

 ### PHP
-- Return overall tally info to client
-    - Create get tally function.
-Return array of arrays of the overall tally.
-First level keyed by player id; second level keyed by statistic (sum of 7, 24, run of 3, etc)
-    - Get and return overall tally in get all datas function
-    - Get and return overall tally in the new scores notification
 - Standardize all the ids, classes, etc so there is no concern about namespace collisions (i.e., prefix everything with tf7_)
 - Implement zombie turn